 Remember that not all liquids have a pH value.
 For example, there is no pH value in gasoline, vegetable oil, or pure alcohol.

 pH is used in everyday life, even in science and technology.
-It is used in cooking when a baking powder reacts with food to make the goods rise.
-It is used to design cocktails, food preservation, and cleaners.
-Finally, pH is important in chemistry, agriculture, medicine, oceanography, engineering, biology, and water purification.
+It is used in cooking when baking powder reacts with food to make the goods rise.
+It is also used to design cocktails, preserve food, and create cleaners.

 Why Do We Test our Water for Ph?

-Again, pH is a numerical value that is used to determine if the water is acidic.
-The water quality regulations specify that the tap water should have a pH level of 6.5 to 9.5.
 Water leaving the treatment works should have a pH of 7 and 9.
 However, this can change as it passes through the network of water mains and reservoirs.

-We consume various beverages and foods with a wide range of pH.
-For example, citrus fruits like limes, oranges, and lemons are acidic.
-They have a pH level of 2.0 to 4.0.
+For example, citrus fruits like limes, oranges, and lemons are acidic, with a pH of 2.0 to 4.0.
 Meanwhile, carbonated drinks like cola have a pH level of 4.0 to 4.5.
-On the other hand, egg whites are slightly alkaline, and it has a pH level of 8.0, while the milk of magnesia has a pH level of 10.

 pH and Alkalinity